Charlie Martin

 Charlie Martin Autocar

-He joined Autocar in July 2022 after a nine-month stint as an apprentice with sister publication, What Car?.
-He's contributed to The Intercooler, and placed second in Hagerty’s 2019 Young Writer competition with a MG Metro 6R4 feature.
+Charlie joined Autocar in July 2022 after a nine-month stint as an apprentice with sister publication What Car?, during which he acquired his gold-standard NCTJ diploma with the Press Association.
+He previously contributed to The Intercooler and placed second in Hagerty’s 2019 Young Writer competition with a feature on the MG Metro 6R4.

 Charlie is an expert in: